Poojshree/phone-number-detection/README.md

 # phone-number-detection
-detecting phone number in string
+detecting Indian phone number in string using python.